 A basic level of knowledge your teen should become educated about early on is the various scales of severity that they can “go for”.
 In their move into a vegetarian lifestyle.
 Many times a teenager just wants to be able to stake the claim to being a vegetarian.
 In that case, simply giving up meat may be sufficient. it's possible to design a program like that and still enjoy cheese, eggs, fish and diary and the transition to such a diet isn't as extreme.

 Another word of caution that your teen may take to heart if they seek adult counsel about trying a vegetarian lifestyle is the difficulty of making the transition.
 Teenagers are naturally impulsive and extreme so they may just “go vegetarian”.
 In one day so they can go to school and lay claim to the title.
 But they can still have that reward and plan to ease into a vegetarian discipline and avoid the problems that an extreme change of diet can cause, especially for active teen bodies.
-For example, even if the new teen vegetarian just excludes meat from one meal, that still counts as starting their path toward a meat free life.
+For example, even if the new teen vegetarian just excludes meat from one meal, that still counts as starting their path towards a meat free life.
 And if that isn't sufficient for your youngster, just cutting meat out of lunch and dinner may be enough.

 One of the biggest concerns that you should help your teen be ware of is their vitamin needs in any new diet program.
 While a switch to a total vegetable diet will have many positive influences, you should make sure they're getting enough protein and other essential vitamins that they used to get from meat in their diet.
 Calcium, B12, zinc and iron are all essential vitamins especially to young people that must be found elsewhere if they decide to stop eating meat.
 You can help your teenager enjoy a successful exploration of the vegetarian lifestyle and not face health risks by just being aware of their vitamin needs and making sure they get those vitamins in pill form until their food replacement program gets them way they need.